 Mined land reforestation plantings represent another avenue to help TACF achieve its research and restoration goals.
-By working with the Appalachian Regional Reforestation Initiative, Green Forests Work, and other partners, TACF has assisted in the planting of more than 1.8 million seedlings and the reforestation of nearly 3,000 acres on both publicly and privately-owned mined lands in eight states since 2009.
+By working with the Appalachian Regional Reforestation Initiative (ARRI), Green Forests Work (GFW), and other partners, TACF has assisted in the planting of more than 1.8 million seedlings of various high-value hardwood species, including American chestnut, and the reforestation of nearly 3,000 acres on both publicly- and privately-owned mined lands in eight states since 2009 (Figure 4).
 By restoring degraded lands to native forest types, mined land plantings meet multiple objectives.
-These plantings not only improve wildlife habitat and decrease forest fragmentation, but also result in improved air and water quality, increased carbon sequestration, invasive exotic species suppression, and economic benefits.
-Reintroduction trials on mined lands include progeny tests of TACF’s potentially blight resistant chestnuts, as well as experiments to examine how chestnuts grow and survive when compared to other commonly planted native species in a mixed hardwood reforestation setting.
-As with forest progeny tests, it is hoped that chestnuts with the highest levels of blight resistance and vigorous growth will contribute to chestnut regeneration in surrounding areas.
+These plantings not only improve wildlife habitat and decrease forest fragmentation, but also result in improved air and water quality, increased carbon sequestration, invasive exotic species suppression, and have economic benefits.

 Figure 4: Chestnuts planted in Jockey Hollow Wildlife Management Area in Cadiz, Ohio.
 On the left, American chestnut trees are planted in end-dumped piles of mine spoil.
 On the right is the same area, 12 years later, with fruiting chestnuts intermixed with poplar and other species which have naturally repopulated the plot.

 More information on silvicultural, reintroduction, and restoration initiatives: